fjemi/yaml-testing-framework/README.md

 ## YAML Test Files

-Tests are defined in YAML files with the top level keys picked up by the plugin
+Tests are defined in YAML files with the top level keys picked up by the app
 being:
 - `configurations` - Configurations to be used locally for each test in the YAML files
 - `tests` - Configurations used for multiple of individual tests.